Oneflow-Inc/libai/docs/source/tutorials/Build New Project on LiBai.md

-# Start A New Project
+# Build New Project on LiBai

-If developers want to start a new project(Such as paper reproduction and finetune task), how can we use Libai to achieve the least code work.
+Here we provide the basic guide for users to build new projects based on LiBai, and introduce how to use LiBai to achieve the least code work.

-The advantages of using Libai to develop a task are as follows:
+The advantages of using LiBai to start a new project(such as paper reproduction and finetune task) are as follows:

-- Avoid repeating a lot of work, many functions of Libai can be directly inherited in projects.
+- Avoid redundant work, developers can directly inherit many bulit-in modules from LiBai.
-- We can quickly reproduce the experiments we have run, because Libai automatically saves the configuration file.
+- Easily reproduce the experiments already run, because LiBai will saves the configuration file automatically .
-- Various information will be output during training, such as remaining training time, current iter, throughput, loss information and current learning rate.
+- Useful information will be outputed during training, such as remaining training time, current iter, throughput, loss information and current learning rate, etc.
-- Only a few parameters need to be set for distributed training.
+- For distributed training, only a few parameters need to be set.

 ## Introduce
-Let's use Bert_Finetune task as an example to introduce Libai, The complete project is [here](https://github.com/Oneflow-Inc/libai/tree/main/projects/QQP).
+Let's take the [Bert_Finetune](https://github.com/Oneflow-Inc/libai/tree/main/projects/QQP) task as an example to introduce LiBai.

-For start a new Libai project, our main work is as follows:
+Main steps for starting a new LiBai project:

-1. Prepare the file named `config.py`, relevant info as follows, you can refer to the [config.py](https://github.com/Oneflow-Inc/libai/blob/main/projects/QQP/configs/config_qqp.py).
+1. Prepare a config file(such as [config.py](https://github.com/Oneflow-Inc/libai/blob/main/projects/QQP/configs/config_qqp.py)) which contains:
-    - This file is independent of the default config in Libai.
+    - This file should be independent of the default config in LiBai.
-    - Contains the definition of task related Class, such as `Tokenizer` and `Dataset`.
+    - The relevant parameters of the task.
-    - Contains the relevant parameters of the task.
+    - Defining related Class, such as `Model`, `Optimizer`, `Scheduler`, `Dataset`.
-    - Defining related class with `LazyCall`, this method does not call the object, but returns a dict.
+    - You can inherit the default config in `configs/common` and rewrite it, which can greatly reduce the workload.
-    - Many supporting objects have been imported from the `configs.common`, it can greatly reduce the workload.
+    - Related class defined with LazyCall which returns a dict instead of calling the object.

 2. Prepare the file named `model.py`, relevant info as follows, you can refer to the [model.py](https://github.com/Oneflow-Inc/libai/blob/main/projects/QQP/modeling/model.py).
     - Build related models in this file, the construction method is similar to OneFlow.